harsh-sharma-z/TravelScout/README.md

 </picture>
 <br>

-### 🏨A hotel review website that allows users to find hotels and leave reviews📝 for them
+### 🏕️A campsite review website where you can find beautiful campsites and leave reviews📝 for others to check.

-### 🔁In return user get rewarded 🪙 for their valuable reviews✅

 ## ⚙️Dependencies Used

 ---